flamelab-iisc/flamelab-iisc.github.io/content/authors/spavithra/_index.md

 ---
 # Display name
-title: Raj Maddipati
+title: Pavithra S

 # Username (this should match the folder name)
 authors:
-- mraj
+- spavithra

 # Is this the primary user of the site?
 superuser: False

 # Role/position
-role: Ph.D.
+role: Project Associate

 # Organizations/Affiliations
 organizations: